 Enonic XP uses the fast and powerful Elasticsearch as its search function.
-See how Norway Post utilised the search functionality on their new website.
+See how Norway Post utilized the search functionality on their new website.

 In 2014 Norway Post had a website that wasn’t fully responsive and was expanding in content, making it hard for customers to find what they needed in a world of multiple brands, countless products, and several employee intranets.